stackitcloud/stackit-cli/docs/stackit_config_unset.md

       --session-time-limit                                  Maximum time before authentication is required again.
 If unset, defaults to 2h
       --ske-custom-endpoint                                 SKE API base URL.
 If unset, uses the default base URL --sqlserverflex-custom-endpoint                       SQLServer Flex API base URL.
-If unset, uses the default base URL --token-custom-endpoint                               Custom endpoint for the token API, which is used to request access tokens when the service-account authentication is activated
+If unset, uses the default base URL --token-custom-endpoint                               Custom token endpoint of the Service Account API, which is used to request access tokens when the service account authentication is activated.
+Not relevant for user authentication.
       --verbosity                                           Verbosity of the CLI
 ```